Thelouras58/Thelouras58.github.io/about/index.md

   Working cross-functionally to review product requirement documents and produce technical specifications.

-  Providing thought leadership and setting architectural direction for  Android and iOS.
+  Setting  architectural direction for both  Android and iOS.

+  Participating in backlog prioritization and feasibility analysis as well as feature estimation.
+Communicating tech risk to the management.